Haraz River

 The Haraz River (رودخانه هراز) is a notable river flowing through the Mazandaran Province of northern Iran.
 It flows northwards, from the Alborz mountain range into the Caspian Sea.
-Haraz river after flowing along the Haraz Road and Valley for about 100 km it meanders in the midst of Amol, from where it reaches the Caspian Sea.
-Haraz River begins from Mount Damavand and flows northward and pours into Caspian Sea in the area between the two northern cities of Mahmoudabad and Fereydunkenar.
-The Haraz River is currently contaminated due to discharges of effluent from various industrial plants.
+After flowing along the Haraz Road and Valley for about 100 km, the Haraz river meanders in the midst of Amol, from where it reaches the Caspian Sea.
+The Haraz begins in Mount Damavand and flows northward and pours into Caspian Sea in the area between the two northern cities of Mahmoudabad and Fereydunkenar.
+The Haraz is currently contaminated due to discharge of effluent from various industrial plants.